 All of these subjects are discussed in this chapter.
-Some are addressed in more detail in Chapter 6 ("Taxes, Campaign Finance, and Ethics Laws").
+Some are addressed further in Chapter 6 ("Taxes, Campaign Finance, and Ethics Laws").

 Legislative Salary and Benefits

 Legislators get a salary, reimbursement for travel and lodging expenses, health and life insurance, a pension, and other benefits.